projectara/greybus-spec/source/special.rst

     =======  ==============  ===========  ==========      ===========================
     Offset   Field           Size         Value           Description
     =======  ==============  ===========  ==========      ===========================
-    0        size            2            Number          Size of the Manifest
+    0        manifest_size   2            Number          Size of the Manifest
     =======  ==============  ===========  ==========      ===========================

 ..

+The manifest_size field in the response payload shall contain the size in bytes of the Interface Manifest which may be subsequently retrieved by the AP.
+If an Interface is being enumerated when it sends this response, the Interface shall not alter the size of this Interface Manifest as long as it continues being enumerated.

+.. _control_get_manifest:

 Greybus Control Get Manifest Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^